Categories

 Preparation

-1. Boil 500 ml of water.
+1. Bring 500 ml of water to a boil.

-3. Strain the tea and sweeten with honey if desired.
+3. Strain the tea and sweeten with honey, if desired.

 Fruity red berry tea